 Once you cut a tree down, you have to deal with the unsightly stump.
 There are ways both cost effective and expensive that can allow you to make your yard stump free.

 Typically, cutting a tree down is not that difficult.
 The difficulty lies in getting rid of the unsightly stump.
 However, there are ways to remove the stump, so all is not lost.
 This article offers cost-effective removal tips, as well as professional services, that can rid your yard of stumps.

 The roots of the tree will continue to feed the stump.
 If you pour Epson Salt on the roots and stump, the salt will kill the roots.
 Rock Salt or "ice cream salt" will also kill the remains of a stump.
 You may have to cut the stump to the ground, then put the salt on the stump and cover it with dirt, but this should remove the stump.
 You can buy a product from your farm supply store or co-op.
 This product contains bacteria that will eventually cause the stump to rot or decay.

 Chopping the stump repeatedly and setting it on fire can kill the stump.
-Once the stump is on fire, continue adding long burning items (rubber, wood, etc.) until the stump is burned away.
+Once the stump is on fire, continue adding long burning items like wood until the stump is burned away.
 If the stump is small, chop it repeatedly until it is nearly mush.
 Leave the stump alone for a few days, and then you can dig the stump up out of the ground.